 Major Changes Currently Shaking Up the Physical Silver Market

 - Silver Price Backwardation.
 Normally, Silver Futures contracts trade at a premium to the live delivery, Spot, Market.
-As I type this, December Futures contracts on Silver are trading at a couple dollar DISCOUNT to the current Spot Market price.
+As I type this, December Futures contracts on Silver are trading at a couple dollar discount to the current Spot Market price.
 This is quite unusual, rarely happens, and is causing a much larger than usual spread between the BID Spot and the ASK Spot.
-This large, (multi-dollar), spread in the Spot price is causing confusion and unhappiness in people who are trying to sell their physical silver and getting buy quotes that are several dollars below what they thought the current Spot price was.
+This large, ($1 to $3), spread in the Spot price is causing confusion and unhappiness in people who are trying to sell their physical silver and getting buy quotes that are several dollars below what they thought the current Spot price was.
+(For more information on the Spot price mechanism, see: https://nashvillecoin.blogspot.com/2025/10/where-do-you-get-your-spots.html

-- Exceptionally high lease rates on Silver bars in London, along with potential tariff questions, have caused a shortage in physical silver bars in London.
+- Exceptionally high lease rates on Silver bars in London, along with potential tariff questions on silver, have caused a shortage in physical silver bars in London.
 This is being exasperated by heaving buying of ETF's that are (hopefully) putting physical silver in vaults to back their paper silver.

 So basically, both sides of the silver equation are being squeezed.